MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/marble-maze-sample-fundamentals.md

 \[ Updated for UWP apps on Windows 10.
 For Windows 8.x articles, see the [archive](http://go.microsoft.com/fwlink/p/?linkid=619132) \]

-This document describes the fundamental characteristics of the Marble Maze project, for example, how it uses Visual C++ in the Windows Runtime environment, how it is created and structured, and how it is built.
-The document also describes several of the conventions that are used in the code.
+This topic describes the fundamental characteristics of the Marble Maze project&mdash;for example, how it uses Visual C++ in the Windows Runtime environment, how it is created and structured, and how it is built.
+The topic also describes several of the conventions that are used in the code.

 > **Note**   The sample code that corresponds to this document is found in the [DirectX Marble Maze game sample](http://go.microsoft.com/fwlink/?LinkId=624011).

-##
 Here are some of the key points that this document discusses for when you plan and develop your Universal Windows Platform (UWP) game.

--   Use the **DirectX 11 App (Universal Windows)** template in a C++ application to create your DirectX UWP game.
-Use Visual Studio to build a UWP app project as you would build a standard project.
+-   Use the **DirectX 11 App (Universal Windows)** Visual C++ template in Visual Studio to create your DirectX UWP game.
 -   The Windows Runtime provides classes and interfaces so that you can develop UWP apps in a more modern, object-oriented manner.
 -   Use object references with the hat (^) symbol to manage the lifetime of Windows Runtime variables, [**Microsoft::WRL::ComPtr**](https://msdn.microsoft.com/library/windows/apps/br244983.aspx) to manage the lifetime of COM objects, and [**std::shared\_ptr**](https://msdn.microsoft.com/library/windows/apps/bb982026.aspx) or [**std::unique\_ptr**](https://msdn.microsoft.com/library/windows/apps/ee410601.aspx) to manage the lifetime of all other heap-allocated C++ objects.
 -   In most cases, use exception handling, instead of result codes, to deal with unexpected errors.